-US citizens and green card holders who live and work outside the US may be able to exclude part or all of their foreign earned income (both wages and income from self-employment income) from being taxable using the Foreign Earned Income Exclusion (FEIE).
+US citizens and green card holders who live and work outside the US may be able to exclude part or all of their foreign earned income (both wages and income from self-employment) from US tax using the Foreign Earned Income Exclusion (FEIE).

 To qualify for the FEIE, a person needs to both work and live outside the US, and to meet either the Bona Fide Residence test, or the Physical Presence test.